Old-Fashioned Creamy Chocolate Fudge Recipe

 Fudge boiling in a saucepan.

-Once you get the ingredients to a full rolling boil, put your thermometer in and keep stirring until it reaches 234 degrees.
-If you don’t have a thermometer, that’s fine.
+Once you have the ingredients at a full rolling boil, insert your thermometer and continue stirring until it reaches 234 degrees.
+Then, remove the pan from the heat.

 Melting marshmallow cream in a saucepan for fudge.